[Paper] Agent Skill Framework: Perspectives on the Potential of Small Language Models in Industrial Environments

 Overview

-The paper “Agent Skill Framework: Perspectives on the Potential of Small Language Models in Industrial Environments” investigates whether the “Agent Skill” paradigm—already popular in big‑model ecosystems like GitHub Copilot, LangChain, and OpenAI—can deliver the same gains when applied to small language models (SLMs).
-This question is critical for enterprises that must keep data on‑premise, control costs, and avoid vendor lock‑in.
+The paper “Agent Skill Framework: Perspectives on the Potential of Small Language Models in Industrial Environments” investigates whether the “Agent Skill” paradigm—already popular in large‑model ecosystems such as GitHub Copilot, LangChain, and OpenAI—can deliver the same gains when applied to small language models (SLMs).

 Key Contributions